devconcept/multer-gridfs-storage/README.md

 This function is invoked as all the others with the `req`, `file` and `callback` parameters and can be used to change the default identifier ( the `_id` property) created by MongoDb.
-Please note that you must guarantee that this value is unique otherwise you will get an error.
+You must guarantee that this value is unique otherwise you will get an error.

 To use the default generated identifier invoke the callback with a [falsey](http://james.padolsey.com/javascript/truthy-falsey/) value like `null` or `undefined`.